info-201a-sp20/a1-solomr4-1/other-questions.md

 # Finding Cheat Sheets

+A cheet sheet is a website (or document) that has a list of commonly used commands for a program or programming language.

-Search Google for *git cheat sheats*, look through several, and choose your favorite.
-Below copy the url of your favorite one and below it write a sentance explaining why that one was your favorite.
+Search Google for *git cheat sheets*, look through several, and choose your favorite.
+Below copy the url of your favorite one and below it write a sentence explaining why that one was your favorite.

-Search Google for *markdown cheat sheats*, look through several, and choose your favorite.
-Below copy the url of your favorite one and below it write a sentance explaining why that one was your favorite.
+Search Google for *markdown cheat sheets*, look through several, and choose your favorite.
+Below copy the url of your favorite one and below it write a sentence explaining why that one was your favorite.